Contact Us for Detailed Information About Hair Transplantation and Free Consultancy!

 Why Do Scabs Form on the Scalp?

-Scalp scabs are crusty or flaky patches that form as a result of irritation, infections, or underlying skin conditions.
-The primary causes of these scabs include dandruff, psoriasis, fungal infections, or even allergic reactions to hair products.
+Scalp on scabs are crusty or flaky patches of skin that form as a result of irritation, infections, or underlying skin conditions.
+The primary causes of these scabs include dandruff, scalp psoriasis, fungal infections, or even allergic reactions to hair products.
 Scabs can be uncomfortable and sometimes indicate a need for medical attention.

 scabs on scalp